Create a Kubernetes cluster using GitLab

 In this article, I will show you how to create a Civo Kubernetes cluster using GitLab.
-This is done using the GitLab Agent for Kubernetes, which allows you to create, update and manage your Kubernetes clusters as part of your GitLab setup.
-To follow along with this guide you will need a GitLab account alongside a Civo account.
+This is done using the GitLab Agent for Kubernetes, which allows you to create, update, and manage your Kubernetes clusters as part of your GitLab setup.
+To follow along with this tutorial, you will need a GitLab account alongside a Civo account.

 For more information about the capabilities of the connection, see the GitLab agent for Kubernetes documentation.